6r0k3d/6r0k3d.github.io/_exdev/stack1.md

 ## Source Code Review

 We'll start with a review of the source code to get an idea of what's happening and what we need to do.
-If you're coming here directly, checkout my [Getting Started](https://techcrucible.net/exdev/intro.html) walkthrough to get up and running.
+If you're coming here directly, check out my [Getting Started]({{ site.url }}/exdev/intro.html) walkthrough to get up and running.

 <div class="code-container">
 {% highlight c linenos %}